Vacuum bazooka: Construction

-The vacuum bazooka uses a straight tube which is sealed with a type of 2 - 4 layers of aluminum foil at the muzzle and by the projectile at the breech.
+The vacuum bazooka uses a straight tube which is sealed with a type of bursting disk composed of 2 - 4 layers of aluminum foil at the muzzle and by the projectile at the breech.
 A tee-piece near the muzzle allows application of vacuum.
 When the projectile is released the air pressure behind the projectile causes it to accelerate towards the vacuum port.
 When the projectile reaches the vacuum port its momentum causes it to continue past and break through the bursting disk towards the target.
 A lightweight bursting disk such as a piece of paper can be secured simply by the vacuum action when it is held against the barrel.

 The maximum velocity the projectile reaches is about 650 mph.

 The velocity of a projectile in a vacuum cannon can be modeled.
 The maximum velocity is independent of the projectile mass and barrel diameter.
 In this model, the maximum velocity is lower than the speed of sound (about 343 m/s).